Architecture & Developer Guide#

 1. Add a new member to RequestType in protocols/base.py.

-2. Create a ProtocolDefinition in the appropriate protocols/*.py file (engine, controller, observability, debug, blend, or blend_v2) and add the request name to that module’s REQUEST_NAMES.
+2. Create a ProtocolDefinition in the appropriate protocols/*.py file (engine, controller, observability, debug, blend, blend_v2, or blend_v3) and add the request name to that module’s REQUEST_NAMES.

 Key Source Files#